raf-init/NFA_e-transitions/README.md

 # NFA_e-transitions

-This project is about NFA (non deterministic finite automaton) with e transitions.
+This project is about NFA (non deterministic finite automaton) with and without e transitions.

 The following steps explain the algorithm's function: